-So, those final school exams are closing in on you and your child.
+So, exams are looming or already torturing your household.
 EEEEEK.
 Or not?
-Cape Town life coach SALLY BINGHAM and her son Ben, now an engineering student at the University of Cape Town, tell how they survived his final school exams (known as ‘Matric finals’ in South Africa)…
+Cape Town life coach SALLY BINGHAM and her son Ben tell how they survived his final school exams (known as ‘Matric finals’ in South Africa)…

 Secret of success?
 Ben Bingham got the Matric he wanted despite turning down his mother’s ‘study sweets’ to make jam | Photo: Tonya Hester

 ‘Matric finals loomed and the anticipated hype was not visible in our household.
 ‘Chilled’ summed up the vibe for Ben, but not for me…

 Me: Ben, I’d like to up my game with supporting you in your final months of Matric.

 Ben: Huh?
 No, Mom, I don’t want any more support.

 Me: Well then, how can I encourage you?

 Ben: Ummm, give me money for each A I get.

 Me: Not happening.
 Anything else?

 Ben: Yes, you can buy me study sweets … and don’t keep asking me how the studying’s going.